-In accordance with Section F of its RCRA Permit Application, ESOI maintains procedures to prevent hazards at the facility.
-In addition, as proposed in the CMS Work Plan, ESOI has amended its Part B Permit Procedures to Prevent Hazards to clearly identify and appropriately address the locations where potentially significant exposures could occur, as determined in the RFI Report.
+In accordance with Section F of its State RCRA Permit-Application, ESOI maintains procedures to prevent hazards at the facility.
+In addition, as proposed in the CMS Work Plan, ESOI has amended its Section F (Procedures to Prevent Hazards) of its Part B Permit Application Procedures to Prevent Hazards to clearly identify and appropriately address the locations where potentially significant exposures could occur, as determined in the RFI Report.
+Upon approval of the CMS Report, ESOI will submit a permit modification request to Ohio EPA to incorporate these revisions.
 A copy of the amended health and safety protocol is included in Appendix B.